finbox-in/documentation/docs/device-connect/android.md

 </CodeSwitcher>

 ::: warning NOTE
-Following will be shared by FinBox team at the time of integration:
+The following integration details will be provided by the FinBox team at the time of onboarding:

 - `ACCESS_KEY`
 - `SECRET_KEY`